Structure of the Governing Body

 Kerry Stafford-Roberts – Headteacher

-I have been in education for 29 years as a teacher, Local Authority Adviser, Governor and Headteacher.
+I have been in education for 31 years as a teacher, Local Authority Adviser, Governor and Headteacher.
 I am currently Head and on the Governing Body of both Hornby and Leck schools.
-I am married to Jacqueline and have three children, my youngest still at QES secondary school.
-We live in Endmoor near Kendal.
+I am married to Jacqueline and have three children, my youngest still at university.
+We live near Kendal.
 When I am not working I enjoy outdoor pursuits, DIY and volunteer for the Ambulance Service as a First Responder and Kentdale first aid for event cover.

 Michelle Norris – Chair of Finance & Staffing Committee

 Originally from Caton, I attended Caton St Paul’s Primary School and Lancaster Girls’ Grammar School.
 I returned to the Lune Valley in 2007 with my husband, Mark, (who attended Hornby St. Margaret’s) after living in Enfield, North London for seven years.
 I have been a secondary school Science teacher for over 10 years although I am currently taking a break from this to spend time at home with my young family.
 I have a daughter in Year 2, son in Reception, and one who will hopefully join the school in the next few years, plus numerous nieces and nephews that have or will attend the school.
 Since moving to Hornby I have enjoyed getting involved in village life through my former role as Clerk to the Parish Council and look forward to getting involved in the life of the school as much as possible.
 I hope that my experience in education will help me to be an effective governor and I look forward to supporting the Head-teacher and staff in the excellent work they do.

 Peter King- Chair of Curriculum & Communications Committee